CtrlK

 Distinctiveness Conflict Risk

-While it focuses on frontend/UI with a design quality emphasis, the scope is quite broad ('web components, pages, applications') which could overlap with general coding skills or specific framework skills.
-The 'high design quality' and 'avoids generic AI aesthetics' angle provides some distinction, but the breadth of covered items increases conflict risk.
+While it focuses on frontend/UI with a design quality emphasis, the broad scope ('web components, pages, applications, React components, HTML/CSS') could overlap with general coding skills or web development skills.
+The distinguishing factor is the 'high design quality' and 'avoids generic AI aesthetics' angle, but this is somewhat subjective and could still conflict with other frontend-related skills.

 2 / 3